romaninsh/vantage/README.md

 [![Book](https://github.com/romaninsh/vantage/actions/workflows/book.yaml/badge.svg)](https://romaninsh.github.io/vantage/)

-Vantage is a type-safe, ergonomic database toolkit for Rust that focuses on developer productivity without compromising performance.
+Vantage is a type-safe, easy to use database toolkit for Rust that focuses on developer productivity without compromising performance.
 It allows you to work with your database using Rust's strong type system while abstracting away the complexity of SQL queries.

-(Support for NoSQL databases is coming soon)
+Vantage enables use of Model Driven Architecture (DSL/DDD) patterns in your Rust applications.
+This approach separates business and application logic from underlying platform technology.
+Vantage uses native Rust syntax to define Entities, Attributes, Validations, Relations, Actions and mapping them to one or several persistence layers - such as SQL, NoSQL or APIs.

+The long-term goal for Vantage is to be a building block for configurable ERP/CRM/HR/Supply business management system rivaling Odoo or Salesforce written entirely in Rust.

 ## Quick Start